 Or take a swing along the Poudre Learning Center along the Poudre River Trial, with beautiful views, easy hiking trails and access to the Cache la Poudre, catch-and-release fishing and wildlife viewing.
 The center has fishing club, summer science camps, chuckwagon dinners, stargazing nights, bike trails and more.

 Point your compass west to Loveland, a community committed to the arts.
 Spend time at Benson Sculpture Garden, featuring more than 150 sculptures.
 The park’s annual shows are two of the largest outdoor art exhibitions in North America.
-Go to cityofloveland.org/bsgtour for an audio tour of this special site.
+A web-based app tour will guide visitors around this special site.
 For more sculpture admiration, check out Art Castings of Colorado’s foundry tour, which shows you how they’re made (make reservations before visiting).

 Head downtown, where charming blocks showcase historic buildings, shops and restaurants, and the beautiful art the city is known for.
 Visit the Loveland Museum and Gallery to see all of the stamps used in the Loveland Valentine Re-Mailing Program; stop by the famous Post Office from where all of those love letters are forwarded, an Art-Moderne style edifice built in 1937.

 Check out The Foundry, a new downtown destination packed with shopping, a movie theater, hotel, restaurants and events.
 Or, stop by the Loveland Visitor Center for information on the Loveland Ale Trail, which will lead you to the Sweetheart City’s breweries.